aliemrenebiler/C_Homeworks/README.md

 # school-projects
-These are the school projects and homeworks.
+These are the school projects and homeworks that I made.